 All students must pay a £9 college fee.
 This pays for your membership of the college library/learning centre, WiFi access to college networks and membership of college clubs.
 This fee is included in your course fees if you pay them.
 Any student wishing to use these facilities but who is not enrolled on a course must pay a £50 college fee for that academic year.

 Course fees – Full fee or reduced fees

 Course fees cover your contribution to the college costs of teaching you.
-The course listings set out the Full course fee and the Reduced Senior course fee.
+The course listings set out the Full course fee and the reduced Senior course fee.
 Zero course fees are available on most courses for students on JSA or ESA(WRAG), and for unemployed students on income based benefits who need extra skills to find employment.
 Zero course fees also apply to certain courses and students: eg 16-18 year olds, adults for English or Maths Skills courses; for certain courses, under 24 year old students without a Full Level 2, or under 25 year old students without a Full Level 3.
-Students paying Zero or Reduced fees may have to pay a refundable deposit.

 Other fees (exam, materials/studio), charges and costs